Sasse Ridge, Stampede Pass and Blewett Pass Snowpack Models Plus Van Epps Pass summer Charts

 Note: the localized lapse rate data previously used is no longer available so the lapse rate is fixed at 3 degrees / 1000 ft.

-Current Stampede Pass snowpack Charts (currently running at 7 am daily)
+Current Stampede Pass snowpack Charts (turned off until fall)

 Current Blewett snowpack charts (currently running at noon daily)